Hydrophyllaceae: Waterleaf Family — Phacelia (Blue-purple flowers)

 Notes:

-This is a low-growing, short-hairy plant with bell-shaped flowers ranging from pale blue to deep bluish-purple.
+This is a low-growing, short-hairy plant with bell-shaped flowers.
+The color ranges from pale blue to deep bluish-purple.
 On Fort Ord, they are pale colored; those at higher elevations in the Santa Lucia Mountains are darker.
 Leaves are mostly basal, and pinnately parted.
 Darker colored petals are usually paler towards the base.
 Larger plants are exceptionally striking.
+Photos #3 – 4 by CJH.

 Branching Phacelia – Phacelia ramosissima